cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 ### Actions

 #### ConsumeNutrients
 Each nutrient is optional in the ConsumeNutrients action.
-If a nutrient mass is provided with no accompanying digestion rate, the engine will default to the rate specified in the %BioGears configuration.
+If a nutrient mass is provided with no accompanying digestion rate, the engine will default to the rate specified in the engine configuration.
 If a digestion rate is provided for a macronutrient, it will be combined with the current stomach digestion rate for that macronutrient by volume weighting the two rates together.

 ### Process